 Who Was Paul Allen?

-Born in 1953 in Seattle, Washington, Paul Allen met fellow Lakeside School student and computer enthusiast Bill Gates when Allen was 14 and Gates was 12.
+Born on January 21, 1953, in Seattle, Washington, Paul Allen met fellow Lakeside School student and computer enthusiast Bill Gates when Allen was 14 and Gates was 12.
 Less than a decade later, in 1975, college drop-outs Allen and Gates founded Microsoft.
-Allen resigned after being diagnosed with Hodgkin's disease in 1983, and continued to pursue other business, research, and philanthropic opportunities.
-According to Forbes, as of 2016, the self-made Microsoft entrepreneur was one of the wealthiest people in America with an estimated net worth of $19 billion.
+Allen resigned after being diagnosed with Hodgkin's disease in 1983 and continued to pursue other business, research and philanthropic opportunities.

 How Did Paul Allen and Bill Gates Meet?